 Breadth of Work

-A former, long-standing member of Illustrators Ireland (IGI), John has extensive experience in illustration and artwork for apps and games, newspapers and magazines, books and comics and TV.
+A long-standing member of Illustrators Ireland (IGI), and now a member of The Association of Illustrators, John has extensive experience in illustration and artwork for apps and games, newspapers and magazines, books and comics and TV.
 His semi-autobiographical 1970s webcomic Between * Wars was nominated for Best Irish Webcomic by Irish Comic News.
 He provided animation for RTE television’s Bon Voyage show title sequence which was ICAD Award nominated.
 And Galway Film Fleadh gave him an Official Commendation for his over-ambitious (and hence incomplete) animated graduation film, which was voiced by Eamonn Morrisey.

 He’s immensely enjoyed working as an editorial illustrator for top Irish print publications (and journalists and columnists), such as: The Sunday and daily Irish Independent and The Irish Times newspapers; and Hot Press and U magazines.